testofthings/toolsaf/documentation/CreatingSecurityStatements.md

 if __name__ == '__main__':
     system.run()
 ```
-This statement is available in Toolsaf sample file as `samples/device-backend/statement.py`.
+This statement is available in the Toolsaf sample file as `samples/device-backend/statement.py`.
-You can use the above statement as starting point of your own security statement.
+You can use the above statement as a starting point for your own security statement.
-For recap how to start writing your own security statements, check out
+For a recap on how to start writing your own security statements, check out
 [Getting Started with Toolsaf](../README.md#getting-started-with-toolsaf).

 Once you have the security statement copied or pasted into your own directory, you can
 run it using Toolsaf.
-Assuming that you copied the contents into file `device/statement.py`,
+Assuming that you copied the contents into the file `device/statement.py`,
 the following command line runs the security statement Python code.

 ```shell